-What is a hung parliament?
-The sensational 2017 general election result explained
+UK General Election Result 2017: What is a hung parliament?
+The new government explained

-General Election Results 2017: What is a hung parliament and what happens now?
+UK General Election Result 2017: What is a hung parliament?

 The votes have been counted and the result is a sensational one, with the 2017 UK General Election resulting in a hung parliament.
 But what exactly is that and what happens now?
-After one of the most dramatic elections in recent memory, our guide explains what happens next, after Theresa May's Tories suffered shocking losses to Jeremy Corbyn's revitalised Labour party.
+After one of the most dramatic elections in recent memory, our guide explains what happens next, after Theresa May's Tories suffered shocking losses to Jeremy Corbyn's revitalised Labour party but still managed to form a government by aligning with Northern Ireland's DUP.

 The UK went to the polls on June 8 to vote for the party they hope will make up the next government.
 Except, no party secured an outright majority, meaning Westminster will have its third hung parliament since 1974.